How to Set Up a Better Litter Box Area in a Small Apartment

 Read moreThe fastest path to less litter smell is fixing the big levers first: box size, scoop frequency, litter performance, and airflow around the litter area.

-Read moreOpen boxes are often the safer default, while covered boxes help only when size, cleaning, and airflow are still handled well.
+Read moreOpen boxes are the safer default for most cats, while covered boxes only make sense when size, airflow, and cleaning discipline are still handled well.

-Read moreStainless steel usually wins on long-term cleanliness, while plastic can still work if the design is simple and easy to maintain.
+Read moreStainless steel is usually the safer long-term recommendation, while plastic still makes sense when the design is simple, quiet, and genuinely easy to clean.

-Read moreThe usual rule is one box per cat plus one extra, but layout, cat behavior, and cleaning consistency matter just as much.
+Read moreThe usual rule of one box per cat plus one extra is still a strong starting point, but layout, cat behavior, and cleaning consistency matter just as much.

 Read moreIndoor cat activity improves most when you combine rotation, vertical space, and short repeatable play instead of buying more random toys.